List of foreign electoral interventions: 1984 election (by United States)

 The United States covertly funded and bribed anti-Sandinista opposition leaders to boycott the 1984 elections and convince the world Nicaragua ran a "Soviet style" election.

 1990 election (by United States)

 The United States heavily funded and assisted the anti-Sandinista opposition groups in Nicaragua to oust them from power.

+2006 election (by United States)

+U.S. officials have openly opposed Daniel Ortega's and José Rizo's candidacies, and supported Eduardo Montealegre and Sandinista dissident Edmundo Jarquín.
+U.S. Representative Dan Burton, U.S. Commerce Secretary Carlos Gutierrez and Ambassador Paul Trivelli have all stated that an Ortega victory could scare off foreign investors and threaten Nicaragua's relations with the United States.

+The Organization of American States (OAS) mission in Nicaragua told the U.S. government not to meddle in Nicaragua's presidential election in October.

+2021 election (by United States)

+During the Nicaraguan general elections on November 7, 2021, President Daniel Ortega secured a fourth consecutive term in an election widely criticized by the United States, the European Union, and various international organizations as fraudulent.
+The opposition was effectively dismantled, with several potential candidates arrested before the election.

+The Nicaraguan government accused the U.S. of interfering in the electoral process, alleging that Washington funded opposition groups, promoted sanctions, and coordinated a campaign to delegitimize the elections.
+Ortega’s administration denounced what it called an attempted "foreign intervention" aimed at regime change.

+Conversely, independent observers and human rights organizations reported severe restrictions on political freedoms and suppression of dissent, describing the elections as neither free nor fair.

 Pakistan

 1970 election (by Soviet Union)

 According to details from the Mitrokhin Archive, the Soviet Union covertly supported the Awami League in Pakistan in order to assist Bangladeshi independence.

 Palestine

 2006 election (by United States and Israel)

 During the 2006 Palestinian elections, Israel hoped that Fatah would prevail over Hamas, the latter being a Sunni-Islamic fundamentalist organization.
 Israeli Prime Minister Ariel Sharon wanted to halt the elections if Hamas ran candidates.
 However, U.S. President George W. Bush objected to such election interference, and Hamas won, despite millions of clandestine dollars flowing from the Bush administration to Fatah during the closing weeks of the campaign.
 Then-Senator Hillary Clinton commented at the time: "we should have made sure that we did something to determine who was going to win."